Thnot/assets/README.md

 ## 3. Naming convention

 - All addresses MUST be in checksum format
-- Logos are in square format and MUST be named `[lowercase ticker].png`
+- Logos are in square format and MUST be named `logo.png`

 To list your asset on Taraswap and have its logo displayed on the website, you need to create a pull request with the changes described above.